Country overview: Sweden

 (2) Some of the funds allocated by governments for expenditure on tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, the bulk of drug-related expenditure is not identified (‘unlabelled’) and must be estimated by modelling approaches.
 The total budget is the sum of labelled and unlabelled drug-related expenditures.

 Funding for research comes mainly from governmental sources.
 The Swedish National Institute for Public Health (SNIPH) and other agencies have the task of handling project funding related to drug prevention and treatment.
 The main organisations involved in conducting drug-related research are university departments, although non-governmental and governmental organisations are also relevant partners.
-Several channels for disseminating drug-related research findings are available in Sweden, ranging from scientific journals, to dedicated websites, reports, manuals and conferences.
-Recent drug-related studies mentioned in the 2011 Swedish National report mainly focused on aspects related to responses to the drug situation, but research on prevalence of drug use, consequences of drug use and supply and market issues are also mentioned.
+Several channels for disseminating drug-related research findings are available in Sweden, ranging from scientific journals to dedicated websites, reports, manuals and conferences.
+Recent drug-related studies mentioned in the 2012 Swedish National report mainly focused on aspects related to responses to the drug situation, but research on prevalence of drug use and consequences was also mentioned.

 View ‘Drug-related research’ for additional information.